Skip to contents

 You can also return the results as a dataframe using summarize_EAF_values() and a desired confidence (default is 90%).

-Individual features can be inspected further to help understand why their EAF values were calculated as they were.
-As an example, we will pick 4 features that had a range of EAF values for the “Drought” comparison, one each with high, medium, low, and negative EAF values.
+As an example, we will pick 4 features spanning the range of EAF values in the “Drought” comparison — one each with high, medium, low, and negative EAF values — and use summarize_EAF_values(), plot_feature_curves(), plot_feature_resamplings(), and plot_feature_occurrence() to understand what’s driving each result.

 features = c("ASV_72", "ASV_7", "ASV_180", "ASV_100")